 Attendance is expected as the class moves through a large amount of material each week.
-Quizzes are given at the start of each class period.
+Quizzes are given at the start of each class period so don't be late.
 No make-up quizzes are allowed.
 You may drop the four lowest grades.